 research frame-work launching it to the next level as FSC2.
 All research activities are allo-

 cated within five Strategic Research Areas (SRAs) stimulating disciplinary progress and foster- ing interdisciplinary integration.
 With the specific infrastructure of the partner institutions and the scientific profiles of the involved Principle Investigators, FSC2 is ideally positioned to align groundbreaking science with focal technology options in light of systems analysis.
 Continuing efforts from the previous phase focus on fuel design for low-carbon and low-emission liquid energy carriers.
 Nitrogen-based substances such as Ammonia are included newly to asses critically their potential as molecular energy carrier and chemical building block.
-In addition to thermal energy conversion, electrochemical devices for recuperating chemically stored energy are studied.
+In addition to thermal energy conversion, electrochemical devices for recuperating chemically stored energy are studied and the applicability of molecular controlled combustion systems to existing vehicle is considered.
 The chemical value chain is explicitly addressed as a major area of application for novel synthetic pathways and catalytic processes.
 Analysis on a systems level is developed as integrative part to provide design criteria for sustainability and resilience within planetary boundaries.

 9